After you put down your initial ideas for the best customer and agent experience you now need to get more specific.

 This might be a tough task but you will get there eventually, don't give up :).
 We will try to walk you through this process step-by-step and if you've done it once or twice it gets much easier.

-You remember the diagram from before?
-Your call came in, was routed to an IVR (an Interactive Voice Respons which means that the caller was asked to select a call reason) and then forwarded to the agent with the matching skill, right?
+Do you remember the diagram from before?
+Your call came in, was routed to an IVR (an Interactive Voice Respons which means that the caller was asked to select a call reason), and then forwarded to the agent with the matching skill, right?:

-We will take a step back - because that scenario is too complex for a start (in the the next section we'll look at this scenario).
-All we do here is having an incoming call connect or not connect to an agent.
+We will take a step back - because that scenario is too complex for a start (in the next section we'll look at this scenario).
+Now, all we'll do is have an incoming call connect or not connect to an agent.
 How do we get there?

 A call reaches your hotline